Hofls/useful-info/architecture/system-architecture/architecture-style/monolith/monolith.md

     * Impossible scale each component independently (e.g. if one component got hit with a lot of requests)
     * It is hard to assign different components to different teams
     * Requires sticking to one technology stack
+* `Distributed Monolith` - Anti pattern, botched combination of monolith and microservices
+  * If one service breaks - entire system stops working
+  * All services must be deployed/scaled together
+  * Different services use same database schema
+  * Only synchronous communication (even when async makes sense, e.g. guarantee delivery with kafka/rabbit)